 His “one and only true church” fit the criteria of a deceptive, destructive Bible-based cult (i. e. a totalitarian, and mind-controlling organization) and he fit the criteria of a religious cult leader.

 Thousands of innocent lives down through the decades have been deceived into following “God’s Way” (HWA’s way) and have reaped nothing but misery, pain, agony and heartache.
 Precious lives (including children’s) have been shattered and destroyed.
 Their painful testimonies written in many books, publications, letters, journals, and interviews stand as a witness that Herbert Armstrong’s way was not “God’s Way.”
 It didn’t bring peace, harmony and love, nor was there any grace or mercy in it.

 Note: Herbert W. Armstrong died on January 16, 1986 at the age of 93.
 There was no coroner’s inquest.

 Update: In April 2009 Worldwide Church of God changed their name in the United States to Grace Communion International.
 (Some local church areas and countries may still carry the former name or a different one.)

-“Beloved, believe not every spirit, but try the spirits whether they are of God:
+“Beloved, do not believe every spirit, but test the spirits, whether they are of God;

-because many false prophets are gone out into the world” ~I John 4:1
+because many false prophets have gone out into the world.” ~I John 4:1 (NKJV)

 “For such are false apostles, deceitful workers, transforming themselves